solugebefola/Early-work/README.md

 - [Screenshot B][ss-05-b]
 - [Live][live-05]

-Create a `.content-header` section and put it in top of the `.content` container, above the sidebar and main section.
+Create a `.content-header` section and put it at the top inside of the `.content` container, above the sidebar and main section.
 Give it a height and use the supplied `./shared/img/cats.jpg` image as a background.
 Make sure the background image covers the full section.

 Add a heading and button and position them absolute at the bottom.
 To keep the heading legible on a varied background, use the `text-shadow`